coherentsolutionsinc/aspnetcore-service-fabric-hosting/docs/ADVANCED_SCENARIOS.md

 >
 > This scenario doesn't include the configuration for Stateful or Stateless service because it is related to `IWebHostBuilder` rather than any of these `builders`.

-Transforming this code to use `HostBuilder` has one problem illustrated below:
+Transforming this code to use `HybridHostBuilder` has one problem illustrated below:

 ``` csharp
 public class Program